How Alanon Will Change You If You Love an Alcoholic

 Accepting What You Cannot Change

 In the first part of the Serenity Prayer, we ask God to grant us the power to accept the things we cannot change.
-Once you have been in Alanon for a while, you will begin to realize that you cannot change other people.
+Once you have been in Alanon for a while, you will begin to realize you cannot change other people.
 If you try, it will only end up making you feel angry, unhappy and resentful.
-Once you accept that you are powerless over other people, you will begin to feel a new freedom.
+Once you accept you are powerless over other people, you will begin to feel a new freedom.
 If you are powerless to change them, you also begin to realize that you also have no more responsibility to keep trying.
 In fact, they may become more responsible once you stop trying to control them.

 Create a New Life for Yourself

-Once you have reached the point where you realize that you cannot change others, and that you don’t have to approve or feel responsible for their actions, you are free to find ways to enjoy your own life.
+Once you have reached the point where you realize that you cannot change others, and you don’t have to approve or feel responsible for their actions, you are free to find ways to enjoy your own life.
 Learn to have fun.
-Pursue a hobby that has always interested you.
+Pursue a hobby which has always interested you.
 Build new friendships.
 Get exercise.
-There is a slogan in Alanon that goes “once we got busy, we got healthy.”
+There is a slogan in Alanon which says, “once we got busy, we got healthy.”
 Now that all your energy is no longer being directed at saving someone else, you can direct it at saving yourself!
 It truly is life changing!

 Acceptance is Not Approval

-One problem that many people have over the issue of acceptance is that they confuse it will approval.
-They fear that if they accept the misbehavior of another individual, they are indicating that they approve of that behavior.
+One problem many people have over the issue of acceptance is that they confuse it with approval.
+They fear that if they accept the misbehavior of another individual, they are indicating that they approve of their misbehavior.
 However, acceptance and approval are not the same thing.
 You may accept that your home has been destroyed in a flood.
 That does not mean you approve of it!
 The same is true for the behavior of other members of your family.
 You can accept that they are alcoholics or drug abusers, without approving of the choices they make.
 You can also decide to keep peace by keeping your opinions to yourself.